Skip to content

 return {"user_id": "123"}

 The decorator auto-infers name, description, and parameters from your function.
-These workflows are automatically discovered and can be tied to forms, scheduled jobs, and webhooks.
+After writing your code, you register the function to make it available in the UI, forms, scheduled jobs, and webhooks.

 UI for workflows with: